fusionpbx/fusionpbx-docs/source/additional_information/sngrep.rst

         :scale: 85%

-* **User-Agent:** Most spam calls will show an unwanted User-Agent like what is shown in this example.
+* **User-Agent:** Most spam attempts will show an unwanted User-Agent like what is shown in this example.